 Therefore, the affordable and time saving way is to have the wooden floor refinish.
 If your hardwood floor has suffered minor scratches and a few tears, it is advisable to opt for the refinishing process as it will save cost, time, labor, and most importantly the mess.

 What type of hardwood floor do you have?

 Firstly, you must know the type of hardwood floor that you have in your space.
 There are a lot of varieties of hardwood floors and sometimes replica that is made up of different materials.
 Once you determine the type of floor, it becomes easy for you to decide which refinishing technique to put to use.
 With refinishing you just need to sand down the floor, get rid of the impurities, and refinish it.

 Sanding is considered as the hardest and challenging part.
 There’s a huge rotating drum that takes off the old finish when the proper sandpaper grades are used with the sander.
 You need to be careful with the dust if you are using a traditional sander then make sure to wear a mask.
 Once the sanding is done, you must clean the dust from every corner of the house.
 And once the dust settles, make sure to vacuum all over the place.

 Use Chemical Abrasion kit

 This is basically a do-it-yourself kit that you can find in any hardware store.
 There’s a chemical solution in the kit that sort of acts as a primer for the floor and takes off the old floor finish.
 Once the floor prepped, you need to scrub the floor properly and clean it and allow it to dry for some time.
-As this process is done, it is time to apply the fresh coat to refinish the hardwood floor.
+As this process is done, it is time to apply the fresh coat to refinish with the hardwood floors Installer.
 If you have any deeper scratches, you can apply one more coat and let it dry for 24 hours before moving into your furniture.

 Use revitalizer gloss